buffyhridoy/buffyhridoy/blog-posts/_posts/2022-01-26-Emma Mam Biomedical Signal Processing.md

+---
+layout: post
+title: Emma Mam Biomedical Signal Processing

+hide_image: false
+accent_color: '#4fb1ba'
+accent_image:
+  background: 'linear-gradient(to bottom,#193747 0%,#233e4c 30%,#3c929e 50%,#d5d5d4 70%,#cdccc8 100%)'
+  overlay:    true

+---

 <details>
 <summary>What is action potential and How to record an action potential?</summary>

 1. The action potential is the basic component of all bioelectrical signals
 2. provides information on the nature of physiological activity at the single-cell level
 3. accompanies the mechanical contraction of a single cell when stimulated by an electrical current
 4. is caused by the flow of Na+, K+, Cl-, and other ions across the cell membrane

 Recording an action potential requires

 - isolation of a single cell
 - microelectrodes with tips of the order of a few micrometers

 To stimulate the cell and record the response
  </details>

 - Resting Potential